 When is the best time to take the tour?

 There’s always plenty to see in any month of the year but the greatest number and variety of birdlife is from early May to early August.
-Our scheduled season runs from beginning of April to beginning of October, outwith those months we operate tours on request and often take guests out to Noss when the gannets return from the ocean in mid-January – popular excursion with visiting guests arriving for our annual Up-Helly-Aa fire festival.
+Our scheduled season runs from beginning of April to middle of October.
+Outwith those months we operate tours on request and often take guests out to Noss when the gannets return from the ocean in mid-January – popular excursion with visiting guests arriving for our annual Up-Helly-Aa fire festival.
 These magnificent birds stay on the cliffs until the end of October.

 We are also available for private wildlife photography tours/bespoke tours outwith our advertised daily schedules, just contact us to discuss your requirements and we will happily accommodate you.